 It’s okay to keep your Echo closer to the floor or higher up on a shelf.
-Nonetheless, the key thing is to hook the smart speaker to the 5 GHz channel on your router.
-If you’re not sure which channel it is, you can check in the router settings.
+Nonetheless, the key is to hook the smart speaker to the 5 GHz channel on your router.
+If you’re unsure which channel it is, check the router settings.

 Bonus Tip: If Alexa refuses to play a specific podcast, make sure the Explicit Language Filter is off.